-)
+, )

-Plaintiff(s),) Case No
+Plaintiff(s), ) Case No

-VS.) Magistrate Judge Lisa A. Jensen)
+vs. ) Mag.
+Judge Margaret J. Schneider )

-Defendant(s).))
+Defendant(s). ) )

-PARTIES' PROPOSE CD CASE MANAGEMENT ORDER
+PARTIES' PROPOSE ED CASE MANAGEMENT ORDER

-a meeting was held on,
+I. Pursuant to Fed.
+R. Civ.
+P. 26(f), a a meeting was held on,

 and was attended by: for Plaintiff(s) and

 for Defendant(s).

 II.
 Fed.
 R. Civ.
 P. 26(a)(1) Disclosures we require full and proper Rule 26(a)(1) disc ill be exchanged by The Court

-their respective clients the available disputentities, and that counsel have given an ewith the litigation of this matter, through their clients an estimate of the fees and early successful mediation.
-Counsel certiwith their clients and have considered hothis is a fee shifting case, defense countries. s mediation program, that counsel have discussed with the resolution options provided by the Court and private estimation of the fees and costs that would be associated a trial, to their clients.
+read the Pamphlet governing the court's their respective clients the available disputentities, and that counsel have given an ewith the litigation of this matter, through their clients an estimate of the fees and early successful mediation.
+Counsel certiwith their clients and have considered hot this is a fee shifting case, defense course. diation.
+Counsel hereby certify that their clients have is mediation program, that counsel have discussed with the resolution options provided by the Court and private estimation of the fees and costs that would be associated a trial, to their clients.
 Further, counsel have provided to expenses reasonably expected to be incurred through an ify that they have discussed the available ADR options ow this case might benefit from those options.
 Lastly, if ansel certify they have discussed the advantages and after of judgment.
 The failure to comply with these Fed.
 R. Civ.
 P. 16(c),(f).

-has been chosen as the best time to mediate would be and nediation at that time.
+Parties have agreed on mediation. mediator.
+The parties believe the larequest the matter be referred to mediation. has been chosen as the best time to mediate would be and nediation at that time.

 Parties request an immediate settle ement conference with the Magistrate Judge.

-Parties plan to utilize private ADR ₹.
+Parties plan to utilize private ADF ₹.

 Parties request this case be excuse ed from ADR.

-A) Discovery will be needed on the following subjects: B) Maximum of interrogatories by each party to any other party.
-C) Maximum of requests for admission by each party to any other party.
-D) Maximum of depositions by Plaintiff(s) and by Defendant(s).
-E) Each deposition [other than of] shall be limited to a maximum of hours unless extended by agreement of the parties.
-F) The deadline for the parties to: (1) file amended pleadings, add counts or parties, and file third-party complaints; or (2) file a motion for leave, when required by Fed.
+A) Discovery will be neede ed on the following subjects: B) Maximum of interrogatories by each party to any other her party.
+C) Maximum of requests for admission by each party to o any other party.
+D) Maximum of depositions by Plaintiff(s) and by Defendant(s) E) Each deposition [other than of ] shall be limited to a maximum of hours unless extended by agree ment of the parties. third-party complaints; or (2 or 15, to amend pleadings, a rties to: (1) file amended pleadings, add co 2) file a motion for leave, when required by add counts or parties, and file third-party co (should be no later than 30 days before the Fed.
 R. Civ.
-P. 13, 14 or 15, to amend pleadings, add counts or parties, and file third-party complaints is (should be no later than 90 days before the close of fact discovery).
-G) Fed.
+P. 13, 14 omplaints is discovery). • (should be no later than 30 c days before the close of fact discovery).
+All nsiders treating physicians to be Rule 26(a) icited from the physicians. r Fed.
 R. Civ.
-P. 26(a)(2)(C) disclosures are due by (should be no later than 30 days before the close of fact discovery).
-Absent unusual circumstances, the Court considers treating physicians to be Rule 26(a)(2)(C) witnesses if opinion testimony will be elicited from the physicians.
-H) Supplementations under Fed.
-R. Civ.
-P. 26(e) will be made in a timely manner, but no later than (should be no later than 30 days before the close of fact discovery).
-I) Fact discovery cut-off is set for J) Deadlines for retained expert discovery are reserved.
-The Court will address retained expert disclosures under Fed.
-R. Civ.
-P. 26(a)(2)(B) near the close of fact discovery, unless the parties express otherwise: K) All dispositive motions are due by (should be no later than 30 days after the close of fact discovery, unless otherwise ordered by the Court or addressed by the district judge's standing orders).
-L) The parties suggest the next discovery conference with the Court be (must be on the Court's regular status call schedule).
+P. 26(e) will be made in a tire (should be no later than 3 I) Fact discovery cut-off is s set for . , expert discovery are reserved.
+The Court will I. R. Civ.
+P. 26(a)(2)(B) near the close of fa K) All dispositive motions than 30 days after the close of addressed by the district judget. are due by of fact discovery, unless otherwise ordered ge's standing orders). (should be no later by the Court or L) The parties suggest the next discovery conference with the Court be